ed0ard/CS2-Bot-Improver/README.md

 # CS2-Bot-Improver
-CS2-Bot-Improver is a plugin for CS2 (Counter Strike 2) that improves bots' aim, navigation, personalities and so on.
+CS2-Bot-Improver is a plugin for Counter Strike 2 that improves bots' aim, navigation, personalities, strategies and so on.

 Aims to enhance your experience when playing against bots offline or with friends.
 It can be installed on both clients and servers.